NCMoseley/fullstack-zip-codes/README.md

 With Zip Codes, you will always have the ability to find a zip, provided you live in Maryland!
 This project is intended to showcase some technologies and demonstrate fullstack engineering skills.

 Start time: 2:30pm PST Monday April 11th.
+End time: 5:36pm PST Monday April 11th.

 ## Installation